speakercorps/proposals/individual_work/sonpatki_prathamesh/rails_conf_draft.markdown

 ### Title

-What if ActiveRecord can't do it?
+ActiveRecord can't do it?
+Keep calm and Use Arel.

 ### Abstract